AZRegents/GitHub-Onboarding-Notes/Dev Huddle.md

 - Document extensions in onboarding notes.

+### Transferring Repositories
+- Use `Settings > Transfer` in GitHub to move repos from personal to org.
+- GitHub now requires **token-based or SSH authentication**—no username/password login.
+-
 ### Transfer repo from one Org (or personal) into another Org
 - Go to the repository you want to transfer.
 - **Settings**.